fraterrisus/walkthroughs/aethus/items.md

 *Where:* There are exactly eight of these little collectible figurines scattered across the game.
 You get a Steam Achievement if you collect them all.

 1. Beach: behind the waterfall in the Outer Crater / Lower Caves
-2. Believer: sitting on top of a crate near the Gold drill (behind Delta)
+2. Believer: sitting on top of a crate a little ways away from the Gold drill (behind Delta)
 3. Wizard: on the Surface, above the Bloodfall, by the "back door" cave entrance to Delta
 4. Armored: Cargomaster's Office in Epsilon
 5. Dwarf: in the outhouse building outside Mu